-We believe that the initial assessment should designate the intent of treatment in expected outcomes which can be measured and clearly defined to the Consumer.
-In general, such outcomes will constitute (in order of priority) improvements in: safety, functioning and/or behavior.
-In the event that treatment is compulsory, required by an outside entity such as the court, it is our philosophy that we remain agents of the Consumer, will provide services only with their agreement and will communicate information to any outside agent only with their permission, except in certain predefined areas required by law.
-We believe it is of crucial importance that the Consumer helps develop and is in agreement with the goals of treatment and that appropriate attention is paid to the process of planning and communication throughout.
+We believe that the initial assessment should designate the intent of treatment in expected outcomes which can be measured and clearly defined to the Client.
+In general, such outcomes will constitute (in order of priority) improvements in safety, functioning and/or behavior.
+In the event that treatment is compulsory, required by an outside entity such as the court, it is our philosophy that we remain agents of the Client, will provide services only with their agreement and will communicate information to any outside agent only with their permission, except in certain predefined areas required by law.
+We believe it is of crucial importance that the Client helps develop and agrees with the goals of treatment and that appropriate attention is paid to the process of planning and communication throughout.

 We believe that our services should be available to all persons in our designated region free of any discrimination.
-Where money is an issue, we only accept Medicaid consumers and do not accept or charge consumers for services.
-We believe that services should be minimal as possible to meet the required goals and at all times within the least restrictive setting.
+We believe that services should be as minimal as possible to meet the required goals and at all times within the least restrictive setting.
 We believe in accurate record keeping and lawful protection and disposal of records as required.

-Outpatient services include the areas of Diagnostic Services, Care Coordination Services, Counseling, and Psychotherapy Services.
+Outpatient services include the areas of Diagnostic Services, Case Management Services, Counseling, and Psychotherapy Services.

-2. Manifest emotional, psychological, behavioral, developmental, and/or social problems that are preventing the Consumer from maximizing their full potential.
+- Manifest emotional, psychological, behavioral, developmental, and/or social problems that are preventing the Client from maximizing their full potential.

-Diagnostic Services - This service offers a comprehensive Clinical Assessment including recommendations.
+Diagnostic Services – This service offers comprehensive Assessments and Testing including recommendations.

-Care Coordination Program - This service offers case coordination through our Care Coordination Staff.
-These services may include assisting in developing treatment plans, working on goals, and linking the Consumer with other available and appropriate community resources.
+Case Management Program – This service offers case coordination through our Case Management Staff.
+These services may include assisting in developing treatment plans, working on goals, and linking the Client with other available and appropriate community resources.